es2mac/DrillAI/Implementation Notes.md

       arrays allocation should've helped a lot.  (although I do wonder if a single-pass, plain code calculation of action values could in fact be faster than the vDSP calls.)
+    - An idea that I'm not sure has prior art for:  Merging equivalent nodes.
+      Seems like a pretty reasonable idea.
+If we start from the root, look at the first couple most popular branches, and they have equivalent nodes one level down, then maybe we could cut one of them, either merging the trees or just break off the smaller one (just redirecting one of them might not result in the right traversal behavior if the backprop doesn't go through both).
+Though it's hard to think through whether this works, because the subtree that has its branch cut would look less promising but that may not be the case.

 ## Tree's node search finding evaluated nodes